Connect with others who understand.

 • Vitamin deficiency and/or malnutrition

-In autoimmune disorders like psoriasis, WBCs mistakenly recognize healthy cells as foreign invaders and attack them.
-In psoriasis, your WBCs — primarily your T cells — attack your skin cells, causing inflammation and skin symptoms.
-The T cells release inflammatory chemicals called cytokines that recruit (send signals to gather) other WBCs, especially neutrophils, to the area.
-Neutrophils also release cytokines and other signaling proteins responsible for inflammation in psoriasis.
+In autoimmune conditions like psoriasis, WBCs mistakenly recognize healthy cells as foreign invaders and attack them.
+In psoriasis, a type of WBC called a T cell targets skin cells.
+This triggers inflammation and leads to discolored, itchy, and flaky patches on the skin.
+T cells release cytokines, which are small proteins that help immune cells communicate with each other.
+These cytokines signal other WBCs, especially neutrophils, to come to the area.
+Neutrophils also release cytokines and other chemical signals that increase inflammation in psoriasis.

-Inflammation can cause your body to produce too many WBCs.
-Given that psoriasis flare-ups involve inflammation, it makes sense that people with the condition often have leukocytosis.
-Researchers have found that levels of neutrophils in particular are commonly higher in people with psoriasis.
+Have you ever wondered, “Can autoimmune disease cause high white blood cell count?”
+Inflammation from an autoimmune disease can cause your body to make more WBCs.
+Because psoriasis flare-ups involve inflammation, it makes sense that people with the condition often have leukocytosis.
+Researchers have found that levels of neutrophil activity, in particular, are commonly higher in people with psoriasis.

-In rare cases, a high WBC count can be a sign of cancer, such as lymphoma.
-People with psoriasis have a slightly increased risk of developing cancer, particularly lymphoma and keratinocyte cancer.
-The risks may be higher among people with severe psoriasis compared to those with mild psoriasis.
-Scientists aren’t sure why people with psoriasis are at a higher risk of lymphoma, but it could be related to chronic (ongoing) immune system activation.
+A high WBC count can sometimes be a sign of cancer, but this doesn’t happen often.
+People with psoriasis have a slightly higher chance of developing certain cancers, especially lymphoma (a type of blood cancer) and some skin cancers.
+The risk may be higher in people with severe psoriasis than in those with milder forms.
+Scientists aren’t sure why psoriasis raises the risk of lymphoma, but it may be linked to long-term immune system activity.

-Researchers have found that people with psoriasis may have decreased levels of lymphocytes, especially T cells.
-Scientists don’t know why exactly this happens, but it could be related to T-cell involvement in causing inflammation.
+Psoriasis may be connected to lower-than-normal WBC counts.
+Researchers have found that people with psoriasis may have slightly decreased levels of lymphocytes.
+Scientists don’t know why exactly this happens, but it could be related to T-cell involvement in causing inflammation or psoriasis medications.

-The side effects of some oral treatments and biologics used to treat psoriasis and psoriatic arthritis (PsA) can also affect WBC counts.
-Your dermatologist will monitor you for abnormal WBC counts while you are taking medication to treat psoriasis.
+Biologics are medicines made from living cells that help control the immune system.
+The side effects of some oral treatments and biologics used to treat psoriasis and psoriatic arthritis can also affect WBC counts.
+If you’re taking medicine to treat psoriasis, your dermatologist will check your WBC count to make sure it stays in a healthy range.

 Psoriasis oral treatments are small-molecule drugs that target your immune system to decrease inflammation caused by psoriasis.
 These medications can affect your WBC count by suppressing your immune system.

 Talk to your doctor or dermatologist about how often you should have a CBC blood test to check your WBC count.
-The frequency may be different depending on the severity of your psoriasis, which medications you are taking, and your symptoms.
+The frequency may be different depending on how severe your psoriasis is, which medications you’re taking, and what symptoms you have.

 Not everyone with a high or low WBC count will have symptoms.
 Symptoms of either a high or low WBC count can include: